dwilding/frogtab/local/README.md

 The `data` parameter is a dictionary that contains the backup data from your browser.
 The argument to `@backup` is the name of the backup method that will appear on the help page of Frogtab Local.

+## Using a self-hosted server for personal links

+If you have installed Frogtab on your own server, you can configure Frogtab Local to use your server for personal links.
+To learn how to install Frogtab on your server, see https://github.com/dwilding/frogtab#self-hosting-frogtab.

+After installing Frogtab on your server, modify the `data-server-base` attribute at the top of the following files:

+  - *static/index.html*
+  - *static/icon-normal.html*
+  - *static/icon-notify.html*
+  - *static/help.html*

+In the `data-server-base` attribute, replace `https://frogtab.com/` by the URL of your installation of Frogtab.

 ## License
 Frogtab Local is licensed under the MIT License.